revou-fsse-feb25/final-project-be-putravaults/README.md

 ## 🎯 Overview

-Concerto Backend is a comprehensive REST API designed to handle concert ticket booking operations.
-It provides secure authentication, event management, ticket reservation, and booking functionality with role-based access control.
+Concerto Backend is a comprehensive REST API for a concert ticket booking platform.
+It provides secure authentication, event management, ticket reservation/booking, and integrates with Midtrans Snap for payments.
+It exposes REST endpoints consumed by the Next.js frontend in `concert-ticket-booking`.

 ### Key Capabilities